Our Verdict

 Common questions about this comparison

-What is the main difference in capacity between the two?
+What is the capacity difference between the two rice cookers?

-The GreenPan has a 4-cup uncooked capacity, yielding about 8 cups of cooked rice.
-The Tiger offers a larger 5.5-cup uncooked capacity, producing approximately 11 cups of cooked rice, making it more suitable for larger families or meal prepping.
+The GreenPan has a 4-cup uncooked capacity, yielding 8 cups of cooked rice.
+The Tiger offers a larger 5.5-cup uncooked capacity, producing approximately 11 cups of cooked rice, making it suitable for larger families.

 Explore Other Categories